chrisrouse/multiEmailInput/README.md

 Feel free to install the files diretly or you can use the package links below.
 Package links may be behind the source code at times.

 ## Package Links

+There is a bug in the current version.
+If you don't set an allowed or blocked domain, you will run into a validation error.
 [Sandbox](https://test.salesforce.com/packaging/installPackage.apexp?p0=04tHo000000tBg3IAE)

 [Production](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tHo000000tBg3IAE)